thomasklbg/thomasklbg.github.io/_pages/about.md

 ## News

-- We are organizing a workshop on [*Models of Human Feedback for AI Alignment*](https://sites.google.com/view/mhf-icml2024) at ICML 2024 in Vienna (July).
+- We are organizing a workshop on [Models of Human Feedback for AI Alignment](https://sites.google.com/view/mhf-icml2024){:target="_blank"} at [ICML 2024](https://icml.cc/) in Vienna.
 Call for papers is coming out soon.
 - March 2024: I've joined the Alan Turing Institute and moved to Oxford.
-Let me know if you're around that area (London/Oxford/UK) and would like to chat.
+Let me know if you're in Oxford or close by and would like to chat / have lunch.